Enjoying our puzzle hints?

 Definition: a written symbol or sign

-Why it's tricky: can also mean to notice or observe
+Why it's tricky: can also mean to notice or pay attention to

 TIME